elijahm0487/about-travis/README.md

 ## Hey reader!
 I have no clue as to how you got here but my name is Travis.
-And here is some things about me!
+And here are some things about me!
 hmmm what would you like to know....
 * Well for starters I'm a pretty _chill_ guy, especially with this weather being so cold (see what i did there? ^-^)
 * If you missed it, my name is Matos, Travis Matos...